engdan77/otis_service/README.md

 ----------------------
-Installing the dependencies and edoAutoHome
+Installing the dependencies and otis_service
 ----------------------
 ```